The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 Their weight ranges between 25 and 40 pounds, and their enormous, pointed ears are covered in long, black hairs that grow upward.

-These animals that live in Savanna’s huge ears aren’t just for show; each one contains 20 muscles that allow it to spin and provide the caracal with an advantage when it comes to monitoring its surroundings for potential prey.
+These animals that live in Savanna’s huge ears aren’t just for show; each one contains 20 muscles that allow it to spin and give the caracal an advantage when monitoring its surroundings for potential prey.

 They feed on rodents, other small animals, birds, monkeys, hyrax, mongoose, and monkeys.